blbadger/blbadger.github.io/3-body-problem-3.md

 double * d_x[n_gpus]; // not double *d_x;
 ```

-For an example of what we are accomplishing by initializing an array of integer (pointers), for four GPUs on the V100 cluster this gives us pointers with addresses `&d_x = [0x7fffdebe1a70, 0x7fffdebe1a78, 0x7fffdebe1a80, 0x7fffdebe1a88]` which are unique and nearly contiguous.
+For an example of what we are accomplishing by initializing an array of integer (pointers), for four GPUs on the V100 cluster this gives us pointers with addresses `&d_x = [0x7fffdebe1a70, 0x7fffdebe1a78, 0x7fffdebe1a80, 0x7fffdebe1a88]` which are unique and indeed these addresses are contiguous in memory.
 Then as we launch threads, each GPU's thread gets a unique address for each array as we reference the pointer address corresponding to the thread number during device memory allocation

 ```cuda
 #pragma omp parallel num_threads(n_gpus)